GDPR Compliance

 Gap analysis

 A gap analysis is the first step in identifying what is non-compliant in your organization.
-Your GDPR consultant needs to interact with all the departments in your company, to understand the status-quo of your processes and establish benchmarks to be met in order to transform non-compliance into compliance.
+Your GDPR consultant needs to interact with all the departments in your company, to understand the current state of your privacy practices and establish benchmarks to be met to transform non-compliance into compliance.

 DPIA